How Much Money Do You Need to Buy a House in West Virginia?

 Paying for a Professional Home Inspection

-This is one expense you may not be aware of, especially as a first-time buyer.
+This is one expense you may not be aware of, especially as a first-time homebuyer.
 Here’s what you need to know:

 - Once you make an offer on a house and the seller accepts, you’re officially “under contract.”